IIITLucknowSWEngg/CSAICSABTeam010/test.md

 ```
 # Feature: Product Feedback

-## Scenario: User submits feedback for a product
+## Scenario: Decathlon user submits feedback for a product

 ### Given:
-The user has purchased a product and is on the product page.
+The Decathlon user has purchased a product and is on the product page.

 ### When:
-The user submits feedback with a rating and a comment.
+The Decathlon user submits feedback with a rating and a comment.

 ### Then:
 The feedback should be successfully submitted.
-The user should see the feedback on the product page.
+The Decathlon user should see the feedback on the product page.

 ## Product_feedback.js Code: